-The Sahuarita Farms project includes approximately 5,630 acres of land that spans over eight linear miles from north to south.
-In order to provide a diverse and dynamic community plan that
+The Sahuarita Farms project includes approximately 5,645 acres of land that spans over eight linear miles from north to south.
+In order to provide a diverse and dynamic community plan that will appeal to a wide variety of residents, businesses, employers and visitors, the property has been segmented into four distinct Community Villages, each with its own unique physical, geographic,

 Table 4, Land Use Data Table, identified each of the four Community Villages and the applicable development data for each Village Subarea.
 In order to provide flexibility while still maintaining public predictability throughout the long-term implementation of the project, the table has been structured to allow a range in the total number of residential units, non-residential uses, and Land Use Groups within individual Village Subareas, with clear limits on the total development amount allowed within the Community Village.
-In the case of residential dwelling units, a minimum, target and maximum number of units are identified within each Community Village to ensure a compatible range of residents is provided throughout the community.
+In the case of residential dwelling units, a minimum, target and maximum number of units are identified within each Community Village to ensure a compatible range of units is provided throughout the community.
 In order to provide for an appropriate mix of uses throughout the project, many of the Village Subareas allow for a variety of Land Use Groups with defined limitations.
 Table 4 includes a column that identifies the total percentage of land area each Land Use Group is permitted within a Village Subarea.
-For example, Village Subarea 3 allows up to 98% of the gross land area to develop using the SR Land Use Group, up to 20% using the UR Land Use Group, up to 10% using the NC Land Use Group, and up to 10% using the LO Land Use Group.
+For example, Village Subarea 3 allows up to 98% of the gross land area to develop using the SR Land Use Group, up to 20% using the UR Land Use Group, and up to 10% using the NCO Land Use Group.
 The percentages are not intended to be cumulative, but rather are designed to provide flexibility based on market demand while still ensuring that a mix of Land Use Groups will occur within each Village Subarea as appropriate.
-As is defined within Section VI of the Specific Plan, annual monitoring and tracking of development data within each Community Village is required to ensure proper implementation of the project density and mix of uses over time.
-Additionally, in order to provide a baseline standard related to the designation of Land Use Groups within each Village Subarea during the initial Specific Plan review and approval process, a Village Subarea Land Use Plan has been included with the Specific Plan as Figure 50, Village Subarea Land Use Plan that is in conformance with Table 4, Land Use Data Table and Figure 7, Character Area Мар.
+As is defined within Section V of the Specific Plan, annual monitoring and tracking of development data within each Community Village is required to ensure proper implementation of the project density and mix of uses over time.

+Additionally, in order to provide a baseline standard related to the designation of Land Use Groups within each Village Subarea during the initial Specific Plan review and approval process, a Village Subarea Land Use Plan has been included with the Specific Plan as Figure 48, Village Subarea Land Use Plan.
+Also included to supplement Figure 48 is Table 4a, Village Subarea Land Use Plan Conformance Analysis.
+Table 4a compares the maximum allowable Land Use Groups within each Village Subarea with the actual proposed percentage of each Land Use Group provided in Figure 48 to demonstrate conformance with the Land Use Group requirements defined in Table 4, Land Use Data Table.